Atlanta Property Division Attorneys

 Debts incurred during the marriage will also be equitably divided.
 As with marital assets, equitable does not necessarily mean equal.
 With your assistance, we will gather all necessary information about credit card debt, lines of credit, student loans, and other outstanding debt to ensure they are divided in a just manner.

-When you need help dividing assets due to divorce, the attorneys at Richardson, Bloom, & Lines stand ready to provide you with their knowledge and experience so you can have the peace and confidence needed during this difficult time.
+When you need help dividing assets due to divorce, the property division lawyers in Atlanta at Richardson, Bloom, & Lines stand ready to provide you with their knowledge and experience so you can have the peace and confidence needed during this difficult time.
 Contact us today and let us help you move on with your life.